 What are Assignment Groups?

 Assignment Groups are basically a way to organize and manage your course's graded items.
 As you create Assignments, Quizzes, graded Discussions and so on, you can organize them using Assignment Groups.
-You'll name your Assignment Groups as you create them.
+You will name your Assignment Groups as you create them.
 Assignment Groups can contain various kinds such as graded Discussions, Quizzes, and Assignments.
 Besides organizing items, Assignment Groups are a must if you intend to use a weighted total to calculate final class grades as explained in our Canvas Grading and Testing FAQ.
 (LINK TO: Canvas Grading and Testing FAQ for Faculty)

 I'm having trouble previewing files in my Canvas course or in the SpeedGrader.